Dwarakish: Film career

+Actor

+Dwarkish started his film journey by doing a small role, that of a prince in the film Veera Sankalpa (1964) directed by his uncle Hunsur Krishnamurthy.
+Later he did small roles in Maduve Madi Nodu (1965) and Satya Harischandra (1965).

+As an actor, he was known to play comedic roles, and his early films saw his frequently appear alongside T. N. Balakrishna and Narasimharaju.
+Dwarakish generally capitalised on his short stature to build his characters.

+Producer

-Dwarkish started his film journey by doing a small role, that of a prince in the film "Veera Sankalpa" directed by his uncle Hunasur Krishnamoorty.
-Later he did small roles in Maduve Madi Nodu and Satya Harischandra films.
-Then in 1966, Dwarakish co-produced the movie Mamatheya Bandhana with two others under the banner of Thunga Pictures.
-In 1969, his first independent production Mayor Muthanna starring Dr. Rajkumar and Bharathi in the lead roles was a box office success.
-After Mayor Muthanna, Dwarakish gave a series of box office successes to Kannada cinema, one after the other for the next two decades.
+In 1966, Dwarakish co-produced Mamatheya Bandhana with two others under the banner of Thunga Pictures.
+In 1969, his first independent production Mayor Muthanna starring Dr. Rajkumar and Bharathi Vishnuvardhan in the lead roles was a box office success.
+After Mayor Muthanna, Dwarakish delivered a series of box office successes as producer, one after the other for the next two decades.

+Singaporenalli Raja Kulla (1978), which he produced and starred in, was the first Kannada film to be shot outside India.
+Dwarakish was known for his frequent collaborations with Vishnuvardhan both as actor and producer in films such as Kalla Kulla (1975), Kittu Puttu (1977), Guru Shishyaru and Apthamitra (2004).
+Other than Kannada, he produced two Tamil films, Adutha Varisu (1983) and Naan Adimai Illai (1986), both starring Rajinikanth and Sridevi.
+He produced two Hindi films including Gangvaa (1984).
+After a string of 19 commercial failures, he found success with Apthamitra.
+Ayushman Bhava was the last film he produced before his death in 2024.

+Dwarakish was the first Kannada producer to introduce Kishore Kumar to the Kannada film industry via the film Kulla Agent 000, and the song "Aadu Aata Aadu" became popular.

 Director

 From the year 1985, Dwarakish started directing movies; his first movie as a director was Nee Bareda Kadambari.
 He went on to direct movies for other producers.
 Behind the camera, Dwarakish was successful.
 As a director, he created movies such as Dance Raja Dance, Nee Bareda Kadambari, Shruthi, Shruthi Haakidha Hejje, Rayaru Bandaru Mavana Manege and Kilaadigalu.

 Dwarakish Chitra faced problems after the failure of some movies.
 With huge losses from box office failures, Dwarakish was written off by his own colleagues and the entire film industry.
 Despite failures, Dwarakish did not despair.
 He continued to make movies introducing new faces to Kannada cinema.

-As a producer, he introduced many new people to the cinema.
-Not only actors and actresses—he gave opportunities to new directors and other technicians.
-They all consider him to be their "Godfather".
-The support of these people, and his unwavering dedication to cinema, gave Dwarakish his long-awaited moment of success.
-Dwarakish produced Apthamitra in the year 2004.
-Apthamitra was a magnificent success.
+As a producer, he introduced many new actors, actresses, directors, and technicians into cinema.
+Whom all consider him to be their "Godfather".
+Dwarakish produced Apthamitra in the year 2004 which ended up as a massive success.